 By creating a list, I can now spend intentionally.
 When a deal arises, I can make sure it is actually being purchased for a person and that the amount fits within my budget.
 This will help me pass on many, many deals and thereby save money.
 Because, as Kari from KariPatterson.com told us, the only real way to save money is to not spend it.

 Remember, not every deal we post over the next month will be of value to you, but it may help another reader save money on something they were already planning to purchase.
-And please understand that the “buy this item” posts really only come out during the Christmas season as we know most of you are looking for deals on Christmas gifts.
-Rest assured, come January we will resume our regularly scheduled programming.

 This post may contain affiliate links.
 See the disclosure policy for more information.